 It is not so easy to see what we mean by a Lean culture.
 Therefore, I will give an example:

-We therefore talked about why this error could happen and how to avoid it again.
-There are several bids for it:
+We therefore talked about why this mistake could happen and how to avoid it again.
+There are several ideas or it:

-- Better light in the stables they have to back into
+- Better light in the buildings they have to back into.

 - Felling some trees so you can back straight in.